niloofaramerian/solid_principles/single_responsibility_principle/README.md

 This principle states that :

-> A class should have one and only one reason to change, meaning that a class should have only one job.
+> Every class, module or function in a program should have one responsibility in a program.

-In other words, Classes can have different features, but all of them must be related to each other.
+In other words, every class should have only one responsibility and one reason to change.

 <br>